Fully Alive Breathe Easy Program

 *The asterisked products are recommended by Dr. Rav and can be purchased at a significant discount with a credit card by calling Fully Alive Medicine @ 303-404-2232, leave a message and someone will get back to you.

 Fully Alive Breathe Easy (FABE) is an integrative holistic treatment program for creating and maintaining optimal health of the respiratory tract – nose, sinuses, and lungs.
 For the past 35 years, this program has proven to be most effective for treating, preventing, and often curing the world’s three most common respiratory conditions – chronic sinusitis, asthma, and allergies.
 This innovative approach has also resulted in significant improvement in patients suffering with chronic lung ailments such as chronic bronchitis, COPD, and bronchiectasis.
-For these reasons, the program should also be effective for preventing and treating COVID-19.

 The FABE Program is a synthesis and update of the Sinus Survival and Asthma Survival treatment programs created by Dr. Rav Ivker.
 He’s presented these respiratory healing approaches in the four editions of his best-selling book, Sinus Survival (1988, ’92, ’95, ’00), and in Asthma Survival (2001).
 The primary objective of FABE is to heal the chronically inflamed tissue, the respiratory mucosa, lining our respiratory tract.